Advisory Committees at MDH

 A consortium of environmental health professionals, industry partners, and other stakeholders working together to protect the public health in the area of food safety.
 The goal of the Food Safety Partnership is to create a unified program for food safety in the State of Minnesota.

 Minnesota Human Trafficking Task Force

 The Minnesota Human Trafficking Task Force (MNHTTF), hosted by the MDH Violence Prevention Programs Unit, (including the Sexual Violence Prevention Program and the Safe Harbor Program), is a statewide network addressing services, response, and prevention of human trafficking (including labor and sex trafficking) in Minnesota.
 MNHTTF meets quarterly and provides presentations and networking opportunities.

 Advise the commissioner of health and assist the Minnesota Department of Health in reducing and eliminating vaccine-preventable diseases across the lifespan through a comprehensive statewide immunization program.

-Since the early 1980s, the Metro Refugee Health Task Force has brought together Twin Cities metropolitan area health professionals, social service workers, students, community members and others interested in refugee health issues.
-At monthly meetings, presentations by various individuals working in the field of refugee and immigrant health serve as a catalyst for group dialogue and networking.
-Meetings are scheduled for the first Tuesday of the month, September through June.
+The Metro Immigrant and Refugee Health Network, previously called the Metro Immigrant and Refugee Health Task Force, has brought together Twin Cities metropolitan area health professionals, social service workers, students, community members and others interested in refugee and immigrant health issues.
+At monthly meetings, presentations by various individuals working in the field serve as a catalyst for group dialogue and networking.

 Newborn Screening Advisory Council